Geometry Wars (PC) Thoughts

 If you missed the first BloodRayne movie, you owe it to Ed Wood to go see it.
 It’s not as terribly good as House of the Dead, but its crappiness is better than the mostly just bad Alone in the Dark.
 I will also be going to see Dungeon Siege on opening knight (hahahahaha, get it?) if anyone wants to join me.

 For some odd reason a lot of people hate Boll and want him to have a massive heart attack and die, or at least stop directing movies.
 I come from the Leprechaun school of horror films (Leprechaun in the Hood is overrated, I recommend Leprechaun in Space) so Boll’s schlock is something I really look forward to.
-Some argue that movies like BloodRayne keep games from being taken serious. → Read the rest
+Some argue that movies like BloodRayne keep games from being taken serious.
+It’s more like games like BloodRayne keep games from being taken seriously.

 Bugs!!!